 No one is judging you for being this way, if anything people want to help.
 And if they do judge, that’s nothing to do with you.
 It says much more about them than it does about you, that’s for sure!

 And just remember this.
 If you are suffering from, or have suffered from depression or anxiety, you’re not that special.
 1 in 5 New Zealanders will experience depression and 1 in 4 New Zealanders will experience anxiety.
-So don’t feel weak or vulnerable because there have been so so many people before you in the same boat and so many more to come.
+And by anxiety, I mean the mental health condition, anxiety.
+Not feeling anxious.
+So don’t feel weak or vulnerable, because there have been so so many people before you in the same boat and so many more to come.

 If you need help – ask for it, tell someone what’s going on.
 Find someone you feel comfortable with and if you can’t – ring a helpline and speak to a stranger.
 A stranger ain’t going to judge you, they don’t know who you are!
 Sometimes when you say it out loud it helps with the healing/dealing process.
 Even if you’re like me who had no idea what brought on my feelings…I talked and talked and talked and it was the one thing that really helped me!
 I know for one of my siblings talking was the only thing he could do – to anyone that would listen.
-This was his process of healing, what really made him proud as he reached out for the help, he didn’t know it was what he needed but he still rung and chatted and made sure he was heard, as a sister with anxiety and depression that was a massive achievement and I couldn’t be prouder!!
+This was his process of healing, of reaching out for the help.
+He didn’t know it was what he needed but he rung and chatted and made sure he was heard.
+As a sister with anxiety and depression that was a massive achievement and I couldn’t be prouder!!

 Out of interest – who would you ask for help?
 Let us know in the poll below.